Anne Marie Morris

 Anne Marie Morris (born 5 July 1957) is a British politician and lawyer, who represented Newton Abbot as a Member of Parliament (MP) between May 2010 and May 2024 as a Conservative Member.
 During her 14 year term in office, she twice lost the party whip for a period of nine months between July and December 2017, and then again between January and May 2022.
-Morris joined Reform UK to head up their social care policy in 2025.
+Morris joined Reform UK to lead their social care policy in 2025.

 Early life and career

 Anne Marie Morris was born on 5 July 1957 in London.
 Morris was privately educated at Bryanston School in Dorset, and then went to the University of Oxford, where she studied law at Hertford College.

 After a career working as a corporate lawyer, Morris became a marketing director for PricewaterhouseCoopers (PwC) and Ernst and Young.
 She was elected as a councillor on West Sussex County Council for the division of Cuckfield & Lucastes in 2005 and went on to chair the council's Health Scrutiny Committee.